syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 ---
 title: How to perform OCR for a PDF document using Net Core  | Syncfusion
-description: This section explains how to perform OCR for a PDF document using Net Core.
+description: This section explains how to perform OCR for a PDF document using syncfusion PDF library in dot net core.
 platform: file-formats
 control: PDF
 documentation: UG